Dr. Leo Orsino (Dr. O)

 As a parent, grandparent and leader, Leo is passionate about educating and equipping students to succeed in all areas of their learning.
 He looks forward to meeting you and your children at The Bilgrav School.

-In the 1950's, Joyce enjoyed life as a mother and housewife.
+In the 1950's, Joyce enjoyed life as a mother and homemaker.
 However, three of her four children struggled to learn to read in school.
 Unwilling to accept that they were "slow," Joyce researched on her own (without the internet!) and discovered dyslexia.
-She became trained in the multi-sensory, phonics-based, explicit, diagnostic/prescriptive, individualized, cumulative approach to teaching reading called Orton-Gillingham a program designed by Drs.
+She became trained in the multi-sensory, phonics-based, explicit, diagnostic/prescriptive, individualized, cumulative approach to teaching reading called Orton-Gillingham, a program designed by Drs.
 Orton & Gillingham to teach a dyslexic child to read.
-She taught her children herself and after years of study became a "Fellow" of the Orton Academy.
-In the early 1970's, she began starting Orton-Gillingham based schools and summer camps that have allowed thousands of dyslexic learners to achieve their potential.
+She taught her children herself, and after years of study became a "Fellow" of the Orton Academy.
+In the early 1970's, she began starting Orton-Gillingham-based schools and summer camps that have allowed thousands of dyslexic learners to achieve their potential.

-Joyce is also the Founder of these fine school:
+Joyce is also the Founder of these fine schools:

 - Jemicy School & Camp Glencoe (Baltimore, MD)